frenchie68/Z79Forth/SW/examples/README.txt

-Some of these have been "blockified" and are present in the CompactFlash image that can be found in SW/util/*.img, in which case credit to the original author can be found at the beginning of each block and also in SW/util/cfinit.sh.
+Some of these have been "blockified" and are present in the CompactFlash image that can be found in SW/util/*.img, in which case credit to the original author can be found at the beginning of each block (also in SW/util/cfinit.sh).

 Example		Author		Notes
 100fact.4th	Michel Jean	Computes 100!.
 This came up as an SVFIG